-The primary cameras that I use are a Nikon D750, an Olympus PenF, and a Lumix GF1.
-I use the D750 when I need to handle low light or use speedlights.
-I also have a greater variety of lenses to use with it from ultra-wide angle to 70-200mm zoom.
-On the other hand, I only have one lens for the PenF, an M. Zuiko 25mm f/1.2 lens that I love for shooting on the street.
+The primary cameras that I use for street photography are an Olympus PenF and a Lumix GF1.
+I only have one lens for the PenF, an M. Zuiko 25mm f/1.2 lens that I love for shooting on the street.
 The Lumix is a great expendable camera that I take on my bicycle tours.
 I paid $100 for it on eBay.
+I use it with an M. Zuiko 25mm f/1.8 lens.
 I’ve taken some prize-winning photos with the Lumix.
+There are some situations when I use my Nikon D750, particularly for low light and greater personal lens selection or when I need to use Speedlights.

 I received First Place and Honorable Mention for two of the three prints that I entered into the Exposed 2017: Shadow Play exhibition at the Arts League of Lowell.
 Several of my digital images have been accepted by international exhibitions.
 My work, some licensed by Creative Commons, has been used by non-profit organizations and I was a featured artist in the February 2017 issue of the online Literary Orphans magazine.